 Even though Death Valley National Park is in California, the closest major airport and metro area to it is Las Vegas.
-Whether you are going to Las Vegas just to get to Death Valley or visiting the park as a side trip, you have several options for getting there.
+Whether you are going to Las Vegas solely to get to Death Valley or visiting the park as a side trip from there, you have several options for getting to Death Valley.

 Las Vegas to Death Valley by Automobile

-The National Park Service suggests keeping a full fuel tank when you come to Death Valley.
+The National Park Service suggests keeping a full fuel tank of gas (or a fully charged battery) when you drive to Death Valley.
 Fill up before you leave Las Vegas and top off your tank in Pahrump if you're determined to save money.
-You'll find filling stations at the Ranch at Death Valley, Stovepipe Wells, and Panamint Springs.
-Gasoline prices in the park are higher than... outside it and Panamint Springs has become notorious for having the highest gas prices in the United States.
+You'll find gasoline stations at the Ranch at Death Valley, Stovepipe Wells, and Panamint Springs.
+Gasoline prices in the park are higher than outside it, and Panamint Springs has become notorious for having the highest gas prices in the United States.

 Guided Tours to Death Valley from Las Vegas